KeerthanaS-042/Notepad_coders_SRS/README.md

 The features that are available to the Reader are: - User can comment like, share the blog post
 	User can categorise and search blog
-	User can have access to super thanks feature where they can gift the author by contributing money and sending gifts
+	User can have access to super thanks feature where they can gift the author by contributing money and sending gifts User has the previlage of switching to their comfortable language with multi language options.

  ## 2.Operating Environment